nba-emu/NanoBoyAdvance/README.md

 In order to run NanoboyAdvance you will need a BIOS file.
 You can either dump your own or get an open source replacement online (https://github.com/Nebuleon/ReGBA/blob/master/bios/gba_bios.bin).
 The BIOS file must be placed as `bios.bin` in the same folder as the executable.
+However keep in mind, that a replacement BIOS will not be as accurate as the original one.

 ## Known issues
 - Hello Kitty Collection: Miracle Fashion Maker does not go in-game.